Austria in the Eurovision Song Contest 2017: Semi-final

-Cesár Sampson took part in technical rehearsals on 2 and 5 May, followed by dress rehearsals on 10 and 11 May.
+Nathan Trent took part in technical rehearsals on 2 and 5 May, followed by dress rehearsals on 10 and 11 May.
 This included the jury show on 10 May where the professional juries of each country watched and voted on the competing entries.

 The Austrian performance featured Nathan Trent performing on stage in a white outfit with silver winged shoes.
 The performance began with Trent sitting on a large silver crescent moon prop made from the same material as a disco ball with large clouds of purple, white, blue and orange smoke appearing on the LED screens, accompanied by yellow beaming lights from the back of the stage and smoke effects.
 During the performance, Trent jumped from the moon to the front of the stage and returned to the moon afterwards.
 The four backing vocalists that joined Nathan Trent at the end of the song were: Vincent Bueno, Helena Dema, Florian Sebastian Fitz and Art Demur.

 At the end of the show, Austria was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Austria placed seventh in the semi-final, receiving a total of 147 points: 32 points from the televoting and 115 points from the juries.